 Before I ask my preschooler to write a letter, we will pay close attention to what letters look like.

-Lines have curves.
+- Letters have curves.

-In fact, lines have tunnels, dots, slants, sticks, tails, and crosses.
+- Letters have tunnels, dots, slants, sticks, tails, and crosses.

 So here we are.
 Writing letters with race cars, and he is all about it.